ThunderFly-aerospace/docs/avionics/TFSBEC01/index.md

 - **Size:** Approx. 46 x 30 mm
 - **Compatibility:** Designed for Pixhawk-based drones but can be used in other UAV systems.

+## Availability and Customization

+The TFSBEC01 is available from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
+- For commercial inquiries, contact sale@thunderfly.cz.
+- Customization, or mounting modifications, is available upon request.

 ## Technical Specifications

 | Parameter                      | Value            | Description                                             |